-The seminary is a full member of the consortium of the major theological schools in the Boston
+The seminary is a full member of the consortium of major theological schools in the Boston

 What are the institutional policies concerning campus security?

-A copy of Gordon-Conwell Theological Seminary’s Annual Security Report includes statistics for the previous three years concerning reported crimes that occurred on-campus or property owned or controlled by Gordon-Conwell Theological Seminary; and on public property within, or immediately adjacent to and accessible from, the campus.
-The report also includes institutional policies concerning campus security, such as policies concerning sexual assault, and other matters.
+Gordon-Conwell Theological Seminary’s Annual Security Report includes statistics for the previous three years concerning reported crimes that occurred on-campus or property owned or controlled by Gordon-Conwell Theological Seminary, and on public property within, or immediately adjacent to and accessible from, the campus.
+The report also includes institutional policies concerning campus security, such as policies concerning sexual assault.
 You can obtain a paper copy of this report by contacting the Department of Public Safety, Campus Safety, or by accessing an electronic copy here.

 When is your application deadline?

 We use a rolling admissions process so there is no specific deadline.
-However, some scholarships, federal aid, and housing are time-sensitive.
+However, keep in mind that some scholarships, federal aid and housing are time-sensitive.
 For more information, please see our Admissions Procedure page.